The 403rd Toronto Scouts officially became Sea Scouts on April 21, 2011.

 Location

-Our troop, the 403rd Toronto Sea Scouts, meets at 188 Carlton Street on Wednesdays from 7-9:00pm.
+In the winter, the 403TO Sea Scouts, meet at 188 Carlton Street on Wednesdays from 7-9:00pm.

 The Scout Program